TV-Rename/Website/_manual/options/preferences-files-folders.md

 "Video Extensions:" tells TV&nbsp;Rename the extensions to match when looking for video files.
 The entries should be semicolon delimited, not contain spaces and include the "." preceding the extension.

 "Other Extensions:" follows the same rules as "Video Extensions" but the file extensions specified are typically for video related files rather than video.
+These are the extensions that TV Rename will look at when scanning through the library.
 The extensions listed by default are :-

 | *.srt* | Subtitles in text format.|
 | *.nfo* |An XML style file that contains information about the video, such as a title, summary, list of actors, year of production etc. This information is often used by media players to provide a more immersive viewing experience.|